Aiven-Open/opensearch-connector-for-apache-kafka/docs/opensearch-sink-connector-config-options.rst

   * Importance: low

 ``schema.ignore``
   Whether to ignore schemas during indexing.
-When this is set to ``true``, the record schema will be ignored for the purpose of registering an Opensearch mapping.
-Opensearch will infer the mapping from the data (dynamic mapping needs to be enabled by the user).
+When this is set to ``true``, the record schema will be ignored for the purpose of registering an OpenSearch mapping.
+OpenSearch will infer the mapping from the data (dynamic mapping needs to be enabled by the user).

    Note that this is a global config that applies to all topics, use ``topic.schema.ignore`` to override as ``true`` for specific topics.